Shamaiya Iyengar: Family Tree of Anche Shamaiah

-He was such a famous part of Mysore between 1770s and 1799 that many English, Muslim and Mysore wadiyar commissioned historians have mentioned him in many books.
+He was such a famous part of Mysore during the time of Hyder and Tipu that many English, Muslim and Mysore Wadiyar commissioned historians have mentioned him in many books.
 He was in touch with the British, Persians and French.
 He was a man of great character but ultimately He was a victim of circumstances of his time.
 Left blinded by Tipus torture and sidelined by the British, he was a victim of the circumstances of his time.
-The British also used him in 1799 after the death of Tipu in a fake trial to scare many influential people within Mysore.
-First they gave him the death penalty, then commuted it to life in prison in the Andamans but was never taken there.
-He probably livef the rest of his days in mysore.
-He was a man loved by all communities including the mohemmedans.
-He owned large lands including most of tumkur but British confiscated the lands after the fall of Tipu in 1799.

 He was probably born near the mid-1700s and died somewhere near 1820s.
-He is survived by many descendents.
-Although a lot of property was confiscated from Shamaiah, he still had a good amount of property to his name and his descendents were large landowners with one of his descendents of the same name "(Su) shyama Iyengar" living in the late 1800s and early 1900s was only one of two tax payers to pay more than 1000 rupees in land tax in the entire kolar district.
+His family tree suggests he fathered a son in 1821.
+He is survived by many descendants.
+Although a lot of property was confiscated from Shamaiah, he still had a good amount of property to his name and his descendants were large landowners with one of his descendants of the same name "Sulkunte(Su) Shyama Iyengar" living in the late 1800s and early 1900s was only one of two tax payers to pay more than 1000 rupees in land tax in the entire Kolar district.

 Overall Shamaih was a highly intelligent and capable administrator and leader who was able to handle everything from diplomacy to internal affairs to warfare.
 He was man well respected by all including Hyder and Tipu, the British and even the French.
 He was a scholar and a master accountant.
 Despite all this he was a victim of the circumstances of his time in a very exited and chaotic political time.